CaptButchFlowers/quartermaster/README.md

 ## Known Limitations

-These aren't corner cases — they're real issues with the current version:
+Real issues with the current version:

 **Fetched URLs will rot.** The source list is hardcoded.
 Page layouts change, URLs redirect, content moves.
 When that happens, the agent silently produces worse reports.
 There's currently no fetch-failure detection in the output.